himedlooff/DragonSlayers-I/index.md

 **NEW INFORMATION:**

-**Formation of DragonSlayers clan network:**
+**Formation of DragonSlayers clan network:** We have completed stage 1 and are currently executing **Stage 2**.

-**Stage 1:** The formation of **DragonSlayers-I**
+**Stage 1:** The formation of **DragonSlayers-I** (Stage 1 COMPLETED)

-1. We will select 8-10 strong/active (not 8-10 best) elders from DragonSlayersJr to form the startup group of DragonSlayers-I
-2. These elders must be the chatty bunch to give the new clan the vibrante/active atmosphere
-3. These elders must give a strong and constant push to help recruit new players for **DragonSlayers-I**
-4. At the same time we will lower the requirement for **DragonSlayersJr** to ease with the recruiting of new members to make up for the lost of the 10 strong elders
-5. We will leave good and strong elders in **DragonSlayersJr** to make sure the clan continue to do well and grow.
 REMEMBER that **DragonSlayersJr** is still our **main clan** at this early stage

 **Stage 2:** Growing both **DragonSlayers-I** and **DragonSlayersJr**

 1. Elders from both clans will recruit members and send new members to the appropriate clans
-2. To help us grow fast, we will set both clans to "Anyone can join" but set the trophies a little higher.
-3. Once a new member join, we will point them to the website and ask them to move to the appropriate clan.
+2. Elders accept the new members based on level, friend-in-need status, know the exception parameters for your clan.
-4. If the new members are not willing to move to the "lower" clan, we will let them stay for a few days then the leader will "kick" them with the message of asking them to join the appropriate clan.
+3. When members with lower level than expected get into our clan and are not willing to move to the "lower" clan, we will let them stay for awhile then the leader will "kick" them with the message of asking them to join the appropriate clan.
-5. As DragonSlayersJr growing and reaching 45 members, we will slowly, one by one move qualify active elders to DragonSlayers-I
-6. Qualified elders from **DragonSlayerJR** will be promoted to **DragonSlayersJr**

 **Stage 3:** Reaching stability for both clans, **DragonSlayers-I** & **DragonSlayersJr**, and the creation of **DragonSlayers-II**

 1. If things are going well for both clan, in 1-2 months we should reach 35 stable members in **DragonSlayers-I** and 45 members in **DragonSlayersJr**
-2. If things go well, we should be able to move all qualified elders from **DragonSlayersJr** to **DragonSlayers-I**, at this point, **DragonSlayers-I** will become our **main clan**.
+2. As DragonSlayersJr growing and reaching 45 members, we will slowly, one by one move qualify active elders to DragonSlayers-I
-3. The rest of the active players from **DragonSlayersJr** will move to another new clan **DragonSlayers-II**
+3. Qualified elders from **DragonSlayerJR** will be promoted to **DragonSlayersJr**

 **Future Expansion of the DragonSlayers clan network**